a-JAVA-chip-frappuccino/Aviation-Accidents-Analysis/README.md

 ### From this information, it becomes immediately apparent that VMC conditions allow for far, far more crashes than IMC conditions (and unknown conditions make up a miniscule percentage of the data).
 Although this might not make immediate sense, as VMC conditions would be preferable, it could be ascertained that such conditions cause a "false sense of security" or perhaps even a lack of reliance on tools to assist in flying.

-### Therefore, a recommendation to better flying conditions would be to fly in IMC conditions more often than in VMC conditions, or otherwise to utilize instruments when flying, as these can be a safety measure.
+VMC conditions appear to contribute to far more crashes than IMC conditions.
+One probable explanation for this is that the instrumentation required to fly under IMC conditions allows for safer flying, and that simply relying upon visual guidelines for flying is more dangerous.

+Therefore, utilizing instruments and tools while flying is a great way to reduce accidents.

+### Final Conclusions

-### In short, to reduce the number of incidents, and the probability that those incidents are fatal, it is recommended to utilize large, professional aircraft and to take full advantage of the robust instrumentation that comes with such craft.
+In conclusion, to reduce the number of incidents, and the probability that those incidents are fatal, it is recommended to utilize large, professional aircraft and to take full advantage of the robust instrumentation that comes with such craft.